Nicola Walker: Television

 In February 2011, she appeared as nervous social worker Wendy in the BBC TV series Being Human.
 In February 2012, she played a major character in the one off BBC crime drama Inside Men.

 From 2012 to 2020, she appeared as Gillian Greenwood (née Buttershaw) alongside Derek Jacobi, Anne Reid and Sarah Lancashire in five series of the BBC original drama Last Tango in Halifax.
 Walker was twice nominated (2014, 2017) for a Television BAFTA for Best Supporting Actress for this role.

 In February and March 2013, Walker reunited with her former Cambridge Footlights colleague Sue Perkins in the BBC comedy Heading Out.
 She then appeared in the second series of Prisoners' Wives and the third series of Scott & Bailey playing Helen Bartlett.

 In 2015, she appeared as Jackie "Stevie" Stevenson, the colleague of DI John River played by Stellan Skarsgård, in the BBC drama series River.

 Walker starred, alongside actor Sanjeev Bhaskar, in series one through four (2015–2021) of the ITV drama series Unforgotten as DCI Cassie Stuart.

-From 2018 to 2022 Walker starred as Hannah Defoe Stern, a divorce lawyer, in all three series of the BBC drama series The Split.
+From 2018 to 2022, Walker starred as Hannah Defoe Stern, a divorce lawyer, in all three series of the BBC drama series The Split.
 Also in 2018, she played Reverend Jane Oliver in the BBC2 serial Collateral.

-Walker was number 10 on the "Radio Times TV 100" list for 2018, a list said to be determined by television executives and broadcasting veterans.
+Walker was number 10 on the Radio Times TV 100 list for 2018, a list said to be determined by television executives and broadcasting veterans.

 In 2021, she starred in the British crime drama television series Annika, based on the BBC Radio 4 drama Annika Stranded, with Walker reprising the title role.
 Produced by Black Camel Pictures for Alibi and All3Media, the first episode aired on 17 August 2021.
 This is the eighth different police officer or detective role she has played on British TV.
+In August 2022, it was announced that a second series of Annika had been commissioned.
+On 20 May 2023, the first series of Annika began airing on BBC One.

-In 2022 Walker appeared in Stefan Golaszewski's drama, Marriage alongside Sean Bean.
+In 2022, Walker appeared in Stefan Golaszewski's drama, Marriage alongside Sean Bean.
 The series received mixed reviews from both critics and viewers.

+In 2024, Walker appeared in the Sky Atlantic TV series Mary & George as Lady Elizabeth Hatton.